julienpoublanc-uhn/PerfMRI/README.md

 ### Download PerfMRI
 1. Go to Github > Code (green button) > Download ZIP
-2. Unzip and move PerfMRI-main folder to your desired location
+2. Unzip and move PerfMRI-main to your home folder
-    - example: /Users/julien
 3. Open Terminal (Applications > Utilities > Terminal)
 4. Navigate to the folder:
-    cd /Users/julien/PerfMRI-main
+    cd $HOME/PerfMRI-main
+5. Stay in Terminal
-5. Copy & paste the following lines in the Terminal
+   Copy and paste the following

 ### Install Python 3.10:
     brew update